mctinker/Map-Tasker/README.md

   - Python 3.13: Generally compatible with Tcl/Tk version 9.
 - If still having issues, [refer to this StackOverflow post.](https://shorturl.at/iAIRX)

-**Regarding Direct XML Retrieval from Android (formerly Note 2):**

-To retrieve the Tasker XML file directly:

-- Ensure both desktop and Android devices are on the same local network.
-- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, with the server running.
-Remember to run the "launch" Task and enter your Google Drive ID.
-- The [MapTasker List TaskerNet profile](https://shorturl.at/0MQrL) must be imported into Tasker for the 'List XML Files' button in the GUI.
-You can [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).
-- Once retrieved, the XML is saved on your desktop and doesn't need constant re-fetching unless changed.

-**Regarding Windows 11 Specifics (formerly Note 1):**

-- Only WIndows 11 is supported.
-Any earlier versions of Windows are not supported.
-- For `MapTasker_Map.txt` display issues in Notepad, use an alternative text editor like Typepad and set it as default for `.txt` files.

-**Regarding Older Python Versions (formerly Note 4):**
+### 4
+**Older Python Versions:**

 If you cannot use Python 3.11+, MapTasker version 2.6.3 is available for Python 3.10: `pip install maptasker==2.6.3`.
 This version will not have the latest features (see [Changelog](https://github.com/mctinker/Map-Tasker/blob/Master/Changelog.md)).

-**Note 5:**
+### 5
+**AI Support**

 Ai analysis is available through the GUI only.
 You can run an analysis using a single Project, Profile or Task only.
-Support is available for server-based OpenAi (ChatGPT) and local-based Llama models.
+Support is available for server-based OpenAi (ChatGPT), Gemini, and Anthropic, as well as local-based Llama models.

 Llama based models are supported via [Ollama](https://ollama.com/), which you must manually download, install and run it once to set up the server on your desktop.

-**Note 6:**
+MapTasker will dynamically load the Llama models for you if not already loaded.

+The supporting AI modules are not installed by default when MapTasker is installed.
+Instead, they are dynamically installed upon first-use of the specific AI request.
+In this way, if you do not plan to use AI, then you do not incur the overhead.

+### 6
+**Optional Inline Videos:**
 'ffmpeg' version 8 or highler can optionally be installed to make embedded YouTube videos clickable and to display them in a separate video-player window from within the Map view.
 Other videos, such as those stored on Dropbox as 'mp4' files, are not affected and will display as a clickable hot-link.

 The direct playing of YouTube videos is not supported on Windows due to a dependency issue.
 Therefore, 'ffmpeg' is not required for Windows users.